MoathOthman/MOAudioUploadStreamer/README.md

 to the HTTP Server ...

-in this project I used an audio file but as a buffer and for saving audio also ...
+in this project I used an audio file  as a buffer and for saving audio also ...

 I used kAudioFormatAppleIMA4 (I found it the best)and you may use any format you want but you need to go inside the code and make